Konnyaku (Konjac) | What is it and how do you use it? [Complete guide]

-If you are interested in being adventurous with exotic cuisine, why not add konnyaku to your menu?
+If you’re interested in being adventurous with exotic cuisine, why not add konnyaku to your menu?

-It has been used in Japanese cuisine since the sixth century and is known for the medical benefits it can provide.
+It’s been used in Japanese cuisine since the 6th century and is known for the medical benefits it can provide.

 Konnyaku is watery and jello-y in texture.
-It has almost zero calories making it great diet food.
-It is 97% water but also contains konnyaku powder and seaweed powder.
-It is a good source of fiber and can be served as an alternative to meat in vegetarian meals, often in Oden and Sukiyaki.
+It has almost 0 calories, making it great diet food.
+It’s 97% water but also contains konnyaku powder and seaweed powder.
+It’s a good source of fiber and can be served as an alternative to meat in vegetarian meals, often in oden and sukiyaki.

 In this post we'll cover: